vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 for fear of snakes; Gauri is deity ; GK 78.
 Jatitrirātra-vrata-three days from 13th of Jy. śu.; ekabhakta on

-12th and fast for three days from 13th ; worship of images of Brahmā, Viṣṇu, Siva and their consorts with flowers, fruits; homa of yavas mixed with sesame and rice; Anasūyā per formed it and so three gods were born as her sons; HV II.
+12th and fast for three days from 13th ; worship of images of Brahmā, Viṣṇu, Śiva and their consorts with flowers, fruits; homa of yavas mixed with sesame and rice; Anasūyā per formed it and so three gods were born as her sons; HV II.

 320–22 ( from Bhav.
 U.); VP folio 99.
 Jāmadagnyadrādaśīmon 12 of Vai. śu.; tithi; worship of golden